ReFS: Reverse engineering and internals

-As of November 2019, Microsoft has not published any specifications for ReFS, nor have any working open-source drivers been made.
-A third-party open-source project to document ReFS is on GitHub.
+As of November 2019, Microsoft has not published any specifications for ReFS.
+An open source read-only FUSE driver is under active development and a third-party open-source project to document ReFS is on GitHub.

 Paragon Software Group provides a closed-source driver for Windows and Linux.

+Some other Open Specifications mention ReFS specifics and allow for some information about the platform specific behaviour to be drawn from: